brandur/sorg/content/drafts/postgres-atomicity.md

-Atomicity (in the sense of "ACID") states that for a series of operations performed against a database, either every one of them commits together, or they're all rolled back.
+Atomicity (in the sense of "ACID") states that for a series of operations performed against a database, either every one of them commits together, or they're all rolled back;
-No in between states are allowed.
+no in between states are allowed.
 For code that needs to be resilient to the messiness of the real world, it's a godsend.